Ashwin-Chhetri/Ashwin-Chhetri/README.md

 ## Working in Flutter

+  - Created an app using Flutter that can load high-resolution images and videos from memory with low latency.
+I also optimized the memory heap and garbage collection to improve performance. (https://github.com/Ashwin-Chhetri/ImageLoader)
-  Routine app designed and written in dart using flutter framework.
+  - Routine app designed and written in dart using flutter framework.
 [In  Progress] https://github.com/Ashwin-Chhetri/FlutterRoutine

 ## Let's colab 🚀